OpenMined/PySyft/README.md

 ## Disclaimer

 Do NOT use this code to protect data (private or otherwise) - at present it is very insecure.
+Come back in a couple months.

 ## License